Evidence on: Pregnancy at Age 35 and Older

 But what is the actual risk of stillbirth in pregnant people who are 35 or older?

 So we know that the risk of stillbirth is higher in people who are 35 or older.
 But what are the actual numbers?
-If a woman is 35 or older, what is her chance of having a stillbirth?
+If someone is 35 or older, what is their chance of having a stillbirth?

-In 2000, Jolly et al. looked at the medical records of 358,120 women who gave birth at 18 hospitals in the United Kingdom between the years 1988 and 1997 (Jolly, Sebire et al. 2000).
-The authors controlled for age, body mass index, ethnic group, medical problems, and whether or not the mother was giving birth to her first child.
+In 2000, Jolly et al. looked at the medical records of 358,120 people who gave birth at 18 hospitals in the United Kingdom (U.K.) between the years 1988 and 1997 (Jolly et al. 2000).
+They found that pregnant people aged 35 and over were at increased risk of stillbirth even after considering body mass index, ethnic group, medical problems, and whether or not the mother was giving birth to her first child.
 However, the authors did not specify their definition of stillbirth.
 This means that the babies could have been stillborn starting at any gestational age after 20 to 28 weeks.
-In the United States, stillbirths are typically defined as pregnancy losses that take place at 24 weeks or later; before 24 weeks the pregnancy loss is typically called a miscarriage.

 The researchers in the United Kingdom found: